OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 - The water/hole object has `ShadowArea`.
 - The ShadowArea type is `Hole_Water_Blue`.
-- The camera shadow rug uses `Blocked By: Holes And Water`.
+- The camera shadow matte uses `Blocked By: Holes And Water`.
-- The material/shadow rug is assigned correctly.
+- The material/shadow matte is assigned correctly.
 - The object is rendered into the mask.

 ---